AndreiGabriel1/AngleLab-Explore/docs/phase2-interview-anchors.md

 # Phase 2 - Interview Anchors

-This document contains interview-facing explanations for Phase 2.
+This document is interview-facing.
-It focuses on why the design exists and what boundaries it introduces.
+It explains why Phase 2 exists and what boundaries it introduces, without relying on implementation details.

 ---

-## Slice 1 - Deterministic Rules Pipeline (implemented)
+## Slice 1 - Deterministic Rules Pipeline (Implemented)

-### Problem it solves
+### Problem
-Phase 1 produces “raw” output.
-In real systems, raw output usually needs an intermediate layer that:
+Phase 1 produces raw ideas.
-- normalizes and cleans data
-- applies basic quality gates
+In a real product, raw output is rarely ready for presentation or decision-making.

+You typically need:
-- ranks and selects using explicit rules
+- Normalization and basic quality rules
+- Prioritization
-- can say “no decision” instead of guessing
+- A safe way to say "no decision" instead of guessing

-This is a product need, but it should not contaminate the core.

 ### Why this is not Phase 1
-Phase 1 is about a stable product core and clean boundaries.
+Phase 1 is the Product Core: stable flow, clean boundaries, and predictable state transitions.
-If decision rules enter too early:
+Introducing rules and policy too early would:
-- responsibilities get blurred
+- Blur ownership between layers
+- Increase decision surface area
-- the core becomes harder to reason about
+- Make the core harder to reason about and defend
-- the system becomes harder to defend

-So Phase 2 is an extension layer with strict scope limits.
+Phase 2 is an extension layer by design.

 ### Boundary introduced
-A rules pipeline that sits after Phase 1 success:
+Phase 2 adds a rules pipeline between Domain output and the consumer.

+Core flow:
-- Phase 1 produces ideas and a ViewState.
+- Phase 1 generates domain ideas
-- Phase 2 transforms Phase 1 output through deterministic stages:
+- Phase 2 refines, ranks, and selects using deterministic rules
-  - `refineIdeas`
-  - `rankIdeas`
-  - `selectIdeas`
+- The consumer renders results and notes

 Ownership:
+- Domain generates data only
-- Domain remains pure and unchanged.
+- Pipeline applies rules and explains outcomes
-- Phase 2 owns judgment (rules and policies).
-- Consumers render results and notes, but do not invent explanations.
+- Consumer renders output (no business logic)

-### Key design choices (what to emphasize)
+### Key design choices
-- rules-only, no AI, no randomness
+- Rules-only (no AI, no external calls)
-- fully deterministic ordering (including tie-break rules)
+- Fully deterministic behavior
-- explicit notes explaining what happened (`refine:*`, `rank:*`, `select:*`, `degrade:*`)
-- allowed to return empty selection (“no decision”) rather than fake confidence
-- safe degradation policy (fall back to Phase 1 output)
+- Explicit failure handling via notes
+- No forced answers under low signal
+- Pipeline owns notes (UI does not invent explanations)

-### Trade-off (intentional)
+### Trade-off
 Pros:
-- judgment is isolated and explainable
-- easy to test and reason about
+- A clear judgment layer without contaminating the core
-- safe behavior under low signal
+- Explainable behavior under edge cases
+- Stable, testable decision rules

 Cons:
-- limited sophistication by design
+- Limited sophistication (by intent)
-- requires discipline to avoid turning it into a rules platform
+- Requires discipline to avoid feature creep in the pipeline

 ---

-## Slice 2 - External Ideas Source Boundary (design-only)
+## Slice 2 - External Source Integration Boundary (Design-only)

 ### Status
 Design-only.
-Not implemented by choice.
+Not implemented in this version.

-### Problem it addresses
+### Problem
-In production, ideas often come from external sources (APIs, internal services, or AI later).
+In production, ideas often come from external sources:
+- APIs
+- Internal services
+- AI systems (later)

-External sources introduce failure modes:
+Those sources add real failure modes:
-- network errors
-- timeouts
+- Timeouts
-- rate limits
+- Rate limits
+- Network instability
-- partial or invalid responses
+- Partial responses

-A clean architecture needs a boundary that absorbs instability.

 ### Why it is not implemented here
-It adds a lot of complexity and expands the failure surface area.
-For this project, the goal is to demonstrate core boundaries and deterministic judgment, not to build a reliability platform.
+Adding external instability too early would:
+- Contaminate the Product Core
+- Expand scope without increasing interview signal
+- Shift the project into reliability engineering instead of boundary clarity

+This slice exists as a design discussion, not as code.

 ### Intended boundary
-An adapter/gateway that isolates external instability:
+Introduce a gateway/adapter boundary that isolates instability:

-- Orchestrator calls `ExternalIdeasSource` (adapter)
+- Orchestrator -> ExternalIdeasSource (adapter) -> SafeFetch (timeout/retry/error mapping)
-- Adapter handles `safeFetch` and error mapping
-- Orchestrator decides degradation strategy:
-  - fall back to local deterministic ideas, or
-  - return an explicit error state

 Ownership:
 - Domain stays pure
-- Adapter isolates instability
+- Adapter owns interaction with the external source and maps failures
-- Orchestrator owns degradation decisions
+- Orchestrator owns degradation strategy (fallback vs error state)

-### Trade-off (intentional)
+### Trade-off
 Pros:
-- enterprise-style boundary for external instability
-- clear ownership of failure and fallback behavior
+- Clear ownership of failures
+- A production-ready reliability boundary

 Cons:
+- Significant complexity
-- significant scope increase
+- Out of scope for a small, interview-focused system
-- not needed for an interview-oriented minimal codebase

----

-## How to pitch Phase 2 in one line
-Phase 2 adds decision-making as a deterministic, testable layer that never contaminates the product core, and it can explicitly return “no decision” with reasons instead of guessing.